Table of Contents

 Sana Packaging has initially launched with two designs intended for cannabis retail.

 The Sana Container – This unique, ASTM Certified Child Resistant design provides room for 3.5g of cannabis flower, or other products like concentrates, vape pens or edibles.
-Resembling a miniature storage tote, the small square container has plenty of room for compliance and retail labeling, as well as, a sliding lid which doubles as a rolling tray.
+Resembling a miniature storage tote, the small square container has plenty of room for compliance and retail labeling, as well as, a sliding lid that doubles as a rolling tray.

 The Sana Tube – a versatile, child-resistant cylinder suitable for pre-rolls, vape cartridges, and disposable vape pens.